 - Only pay for active users

-If your organization is in the process of compiling an email archiving policy – or has attempted to implement policies for archiving emails in the past, but not found an appropriate solution to make the policies effective – we invite you to try a free trial of ArcTitan Cloud for thirty days.
-This should give most organizations the opportunity to evaluate the merits of our cloud-based archiving solution and compare them against any other solutions they may have evaluated.
+If your organization is in the process of compiling an email archiving policy – or has attempted to implement policies for archiving emails in the past, but not found an appropriate solution to make the policies effective – we invite you to book a free demo of ArcTitan Cloud in action.
+The demo should give most organizations the opportunity to evaluate the merits of our cloud-based archiving solution and compare them against any other solutions they may have evaluated.

-There are no set up costs associated with our free trial offer of ArcTitan Cloud, no data conversion costs and no contracts to sign.
 To find out more about our offer, or to discuss your archiving requirements with one of our Sales Technicians, do not hesitate to get in touch.
-Depending on your current archiving arrangements, you could be trialing a fully-enabled version of ArcTitan Cloud and achieve an effective email archiving strategy within fifteen minutes.
+Depending on your current archiving arrangements, you could be demoing a fully-enabled version of ArcTitan Cloud and achieve an effective email archiving strategy within fifteen minutes.